This blog is a redo of starting to blog in August 2012, wanting to help on knowing how to judge the Green's speed in "Rainy" play condition.

 Normally. as a lead with a good ability to roll to the skip's foot, your "Jack roll" should not be modified for the conditions of the rain.
 Thinking of a heavier roll because it is in the rain, is a "Buzz kill", If you want to know the speed of a car you compare it to something going at a speed you know.
 Your own speed as it passes you.
 Likewise, rather than change the "Jack Roll" for the rain, do a normal effort to deliver it to the skip's foot.
 If the jack has stops 3 to 4 meters short this is a gauge of how much the conditions of play affect your roll.
 Not just your "Jack Roll" but also your "Bowl Roll".

 Unless all the spectators are in the clubhouse, there are others sharing the rain with you.
 Find things to relax your mind between your deliveries.
-To rush your game because of the conditions of play may mean a lost in "Focus".
+Do not rush your game because of the conditions of play which may only mean a lost in "Focus".
 Keep your mind on the game.
 Sometimes a thought of something funny like this photo will bring a bright focus into your delivery.

 The 3 or 4 meters short of the jack that happen with the "Jack Roll", now allows you to make an adjustment of your Bowl Delivery.
 Very often we think of an addition and the Muscle Memory of the "Jack Roll" adds something more.
 Other than thinking where you want your bowl to finish, don't see these calculation as added delivery weight. (think "more weight" is a conscious thought which destroys Muscle Memory performance) The jack may not have lost it distance because of "green speed" but maybe a lost of speed due to other conditions. (wet hands, slippery footing or maybe just discomfort due to the rain).